frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔥 **Dataproc** | Processing | Spark/Hadoop jobs | ❌ Managed clusters |
 | 🔵 **BigQuery** | Analytics | SQL queries, BI | ✅ Yes |

+> 💡 **When do I use each one?**
+>
+> "I choose based on what I need to do:
+> - **Dataflow:** I use it when I need to process streaming data in real-time or run batch ETL pipelines.
+I don't manage any servers - it auto-scales for me.
+> - **Dataproc:** I use it when I have existing Spark or Hadoop code and I want to run it in the cloud.
+I manage clusters but GCP handles the infrastructure.
+> - **BigQuery:** I use it when I want to analyze data that's already stored.
+I just write SQL queries and get results in seconds - no processing pipelines needed."

 ---

 # 🟠 QUESTION_AND_ANSWERS_FUNDAMENTALS_AWS